Dianeod/docs/docs/ml/toolkit/utils.md

 -   `x` is the label associated with a prediction
 -   `y` is the probability that a prediction belongs to the positive class

-returns the coordinates of the true-positive and false-positive values associated with the ROC curve.
+returns the co-ordinates of the true and false positive values associated with the ROC curve.

 ```q
 q)v:raze reverse 50?'til[20+1]xprev\:20#1b